1foot-Labs/1foot-frontend/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## 1foot Frontend provides users with a one-stop solution for BTC-ETH atomic swaps.
+## 🚀 1foot Frontend provides users with a one-stop solution for BTC-ETH atomic swaps.
 It communicates with the relayer and coordinates the swaps, abstracting all complexities behind the frontend.

+Access relayer and resolver code from organization http://github.com/1foot-Labs

 ## Getting Started